oscarpap/ci-sample-project/README.md

 There is a configuration ready for using NGINX as a reverse proxy (in `nginx.conf`).
 However, the url to the application may need to be updated.

+## Run

+To build to application, simply use `go build` in the project directory.
+You can also use `go run todo.go` to run the server directly.

 ## Test

 Test the system to make sure everything works.